 •was based wholly or partly on a mistake of law or fact; or

-The Victorian Ombudsman’s recommendations may be that:
+The ombudsman’s recommendations may be that:

 •the subject matter be referred to an appropriate authority for further consideration;